LSHTM-GHECO/COVID19_QALY_App/README.md

 # covid19_QALY_calculator
-Rshiny code (written by N Naylor) for previous QALY Excel Tool (written by Andrew Briggs).
+Rshiny code (written by Nichola R Naylor) for previous QALY Excel Tool (written by Andrew Briggs).
 Based on version 4.0 of the Excel Tool - which is available : https://www.lshtm.ac.uk/research/centres-projects-groups/chil#covid-19